KippAD/html-css-project/README.md

 ## **UX**

 ### **Objectives**
-The objective of the website from the owner’s perspective is to increase the profile and revenue of their business.
+The objective of the website from the perspective of the owner is to increase the profile and revenue of the business.
 The aims of the site therefore are to:

 - Develop an online presence that will increase the exposure of the business to more customers.